libra22/Module3GettingAndCleaningDataProject/README.md

 ```

 ###Rename column names
 Rename the column names again, this time repeating the same name for first two columns, and replacing the balance columns names with corresponding rows in featurelist.
-After this, all the column names will have descriptive names.
+After this step, all the column names will have descriptive names.
 ```
 colnames(dp)<- c("Subject","ActivityName",featurelist[[2]])
 ```